 The Category 4 glasses are typically sold for use on the slopes, so if you’ve been skiing, or just like the Alpine cool look, you could be looking at a big fine for wearing shades that are too powerful for safe driving.

-What category of sunglasses is best for driving in?
+What category of sunglasses is best for wearing when driving?

 Category 2 lenses, which allow between 18% and 43% of light to be transmitted to the retina, are typically recommended for daytime driving.